mgbpm/biofx-workflows/workflows/prs/main_wdls/MixOrchestrationWorkflow.md

 # PRS Mix Orchestration Workflow

-This workflow combines GLIMPSE and PRS WDLs to determine risk scores and percentiles of individuals for a certain disease and model(s).
-The workflow is designed for single sample input.
-The model manifests used for each desired condition in the assay are to be generated before running this workflow using the MakeAdjustmentModelWorkflow WDL.
-It is also recommended that the inputs for running the model -- and thus those consequently used in this workflow -- are cleaned using the PreparePrsMixInputsWorkflow WDL to ensure no errors occur when using flashpca.
+This workflow combines GLIMPSE and PRS WDLs to determine disease risk scores and percentiles of a single sample.
+Before running this workflow, all input model manifests should be generated using the MakeModelWorkflow WDL.
+It is also recommended that the inputs for running the model are prepared using the PrepareInputsWorkflow WDL to ensure no errors occur when using flashpca.

 This workflow is also designed to be used with Sample Tracker.